 5.3.1 Our responsibility is to safeguard and promote the welfare of all the children in our care.
-We aim to do this in partnership with our parents/carers and would expect them to provide up-to-date contact details, including at least 2 emergency contacts.
+We aim to do this in partnership with our

 - 5.3.2 In most cases parents/carers will be informed when concerns are raised about the safety and welfare of their child and given the opportunity to address any concerns raised. - 5.3.3 We aim to engage with parents/carers through the LA Early Help processes, including holding strength-based conversations. - 5.3.4 We will inform, and gain consent from parents/carers if possible, if a referral is to be made to Children's Social Care or any other agency unless it is believed that by doing so would put the child at risk eg in cases of suspected sexual abuse.
 We will record the reasons if consent is not gained. - 5.3.5 In such cases the DSL or Headteacher will seek advice from Children's Social Care AGS.